andrew-field/go-template/README.md

 [![Lint Code Base](https://github.com/andrew-field/REPONAME/actions/workflows/linter.yml/badge.svg)](https://github.com/andrew-field/REPONAME/actions/workflows/linter.yml)

 1. Update this readme with the correct REPONAME.
 Update or remove the title.
 2. Add CodeQL and Dependabot workflow from Settings -> Code security and analysis (Package ecosystem should be "gomod").
+Can't add CodeQL if the repository is private.
 3. Update branch protection rule to require status checks.